recafe54/aws-python-utils/ielts_prompt/event/event.md

-22. Describe an occasion when you received incorrect information You should say:
+22. Describe an occasion when you received incorrect information You should say: it

-- The address of the restaurant in Ta Hien street that I and my close friends went to
+- Send a contract via email with wrong number in it

 What was the incorrect information?
--
+- Number of items on order
 When did it happen?
--
+- Couple of weeks
 How you found out the information was incorrect?
--
+- Double check as a habit
 And explain how you felt about it?
+- Luckily

 [21.
 Describe an occasion when you got lost (looking for parking place)](https://www.notion.so/21-Describe-an-occasion-when-you-got-lost-looking-for-parking-place-0346fa4c273d493897ac5ce19a7a90a9?pvs=21)